 “I am convinced that digital communication and e-commerce is being embraced by the society,” says Rudina from her working area that combines artisanal production and catering.

-Digital Empowerment Initiative (DEI), is supporting Kosovo companies with digitalization services to increase, competitiveness and market access.
+DEI is supporting Kosovo companies with digitalization services to increase, competitiveness and market access.
 Considering the high number of applications received in mid-2020, the second round of support is announced in December of this year.

 This trend of moving towards digital transformation is what is driving Rudina to move away from traditional understanding of pastry chefs.
 “This is my passion and I believe I am doing something special.
 I want my customers to feel the same way, special.”